lmcdonough/JimInABox/README.md

 poetry run python main.py
 ```

-By default, the server will run on:
+By default, the API server will be available at:
 **`http://localhost:5005`**

 ---